Institute for Bioanalysis

 Working group "Kalkhof"

-Stefan Kalkhof is both head of the university group “Instrumental Bioanalytics” and deputy head of the Fraunhofer working group “Protein Biomarkers“, Department of Therapy Validation at the Fraunhofer Institute for Cell Therapy and Immunology IZI in Leipzig.
+Stefan Kalkhof is both head of the university group “Instrumental Bioanalysis” and deputy head of the Fraunhofer working group “Protein Biomarkers“, Department of Therapy Validation at the Fraunhofer Institute for Cell Therapy and Immunology IZI in Leipzig.
 The Kalkhof working group at Coburg University of Applied Sciences is concerned with proteomics, the identification of protein biomarkers, the characterization of selected proteins (structural analysis, modifications, processing) and the characterization of low-molecular molecules (e.g. protein ligands).
 Suitable multi-omics strategies (in particular LC-MS/MS) and spectroscopic methods (UV-VIS, FT-IR) are used for these analyses.

 Research areas